 Stunning custom estate on beautiful 2+ acres.
 Gorgeous open floor plan with classic elegance throughout.
-Features 5 fire-places, gourmet kitchen with breakfast room, elegant master bedroom with sitting room and bath, and perfect for guests, a full suite in the walk-
+Features 5 fireaces, gourmet kitchen with breakfast room, elegant maste bedroom with sitting room and bath, and perfect for guests, a full suite in the walk-out lower level.
 Carol Hermandorfer 703-216-4949